Jbat1Jumper/PyApiMaker/README.rst

 ``Written in: python 3``

-*Disclaimer: written in some kind of 3 years old kid english*
+*Disclaimer: written in some kind of 3 years old kid english (while hitting the head to the keyboard (while ...))*

 *PyApiMaker* provides utilities to easily create aplications